Work with znodes

 set /z_persistent "Updated"

-This time, ZooKeeper prints out not only the regular output of the set command, but also the notification telling the client about changes applied to the monitored Znode:
+This time, ZooKeeper returns not only the regular output of the set command, but also the notification telling the client about changes applied to the monitored znode:

 WATCHER::